 The NSA Service Plane topology does not need to be congruent with Transport Plane topology.

 Not all NSAs will be directly interconnected through a Service Plane peering between NSAs.
 Pair-wise peering arrangements will dictate the Service Plane topology.
-NSA inter-connectivity will be guided by security and administration considerations and NOT exclusively Transport Plane considerations.
+NSA service plane inter-connectivity will be guided by security and administration considerations and NOT exclusively Transport Plane considerations.
 Therefore, a requester NSA may not have a direct Service Plane peering to the complete set of Provider Agents (PAs) involved in a reservation.

 Users may request a reservation from an NSA (i.e. an Aggregator NSA (AG)) that is not directly managing resources in the Transport Plane.
 Based on item #2 above, this AG may not have direct Service Plane peering with all the NSAs involved in the reservation request.